 "I'm so glad to hear you were happy with your experience.
-Helping clients with the problems your company solves] is the reason I got into business, and I'm always looking for more people to help.
+Helping clients with the problems your business solves] is the reason I got into business, and I'm always looking for more people to help.
 If anyone comes to mind, could you send them my way?
 As a way to say thanks, I'd love to offer you a discount on your next purchase."

 Put the burden of facilitating the referral on you instead of the client.
 Ask her to submit her friend's contact information in a web form, send her a link to be shared via social media, or even offer a copy-and-paste message she can easily send to a friend.When you get a referred contact's email address, don't get too excited about sending him emails.
 Email service providers (ESPs), like Keap, require a permission-based email strategy to protect their sender reputation and prevent emails from being marked as spam.
 The safest bet is to either call the referred client or send him a one-off email introducing yourself and requesting permission to send further communication.

 Just as real estate agents thrive on referrals, the same is true for Keeping Current Matters (KCM), a monthly subscription service that provides content and educational resources to more than 12,000 real estate professionals.